npr/cdoc-spec-site/_includes/links_profile.md

 #### Profile Link Relation

-Profile link allows publishers to define additional, domain-specific semantics on top of the media type.
-This is how you would define the semantic meaning of the attributes of the specific content types--which is an important task in content publishing.
+Profile link allows content publishers to define additional, domain-specific semantics on top of the base media type.
+Profiles are how you would define the semantic meaning of the attributes of a specific content type--which is an important task in content publishing.

-In Collection.doc profiles MUST also be inheritable, through the "extends" link relation, allowing re-use and collaboration.
-Profile definitions are themselves instances of the collection document type and are saved just like any other document is.
+In Collection.doc, profiles MAY be inheritable using the "extends" link relation, allowing re-use of profile definitions and collaboration around profile definitions.
+Profile definitions are themselves instances of the Collection.Doc media type and are saved just like any other document is.
 Which means: to define a new profile, you don't have to go through a standards body.
 Innovation around profiles is decentralized.
-Decentralization is good for any innovation process.
+Decentralization is typically good for any innovative process.

 A sample of a profile document that a profile link may point to would look something like the following: